andraztori/marrakesh/architecture.md

     - `max_adjustment_factor`: Maximum adjustment factor (e.g., 0.5 = 50%)
     - `proportional_gain`: Proportional gain (e.g., 1.0 = 100% of error)
   - Useful for scenarios requiring more aggressive convergence (e.g., additive bidding strategies)
-- `ConvergeDoubleProportionalController`: Dual-target proportional controller for campaigns with two convergence targets
-  - Uses two independent `ControllerProportional` instances
-  - Primary controller uses default parameters
-  - Secondary controller uses advanced parameters: tolerance_fraction=0.005, max_adjustment_factor=0.5, proportional_gain=1.0
-  - Manages dual controller state (`ControllerStateDualVariable`) with two independent pacing variables
-  - Used by `CampaignDouble` for dual-target convergence

 **Campaign Convergence Targets**:
-- `ConvergeTargetTotalImpressions`: Target is total impressions obtained
+- `CampaignTargetTotalImpressions`: Target is total impressions obtained
-- `ConvergeTargetTotalBudget`: Target is total budget spent (uses `total_buyer_charge`)
+- `CampaignTargetTotalBudget`: Target is total budget spent (uses `total_buyer_charge`)
-- `ConvergeTargetAvgValue`: Target is average value per impression (uses `total_value / impressions_obtained`)
+- `CampaignTargetAvgValue`: Target is average value per impression (uses `total_value / impressions_obtained`)
   - Target value is specified as `avg_impression_value_to_campaign` (scaled by 1000 when instantiated)
   - Useful for quality-focused campaigns (e.g., viewability targets)
-- `ConvergeNone`: No target (constant pacing, with configurable default value)
+- `CampaignTargetNone`: No target (constant pacing, with configurable default value)

 **Seller Convergence Targets**:
-- `ConvergeNone`: No target (constant boost factor, with configurable default value)
+- `SellerTargetNone`: No target (constant boost factor, with configurable default value)
-- `ConvergeTargetTotalCost`: Target is total cost (uses `total_virtual_cost` from seller statistics)
+- `SellerTargetTotalCost`: Target is total cost (uses `total_virtual_cost` from seller statistics)

-**State Containers**:
-- `CampaignControllerStates`: Container for campaign controller states (vector of `Box<dyn ControllerState>`)
-- `SellerControllerStates`: Container for seller controller states (vector of `Box<dyn ControllerState>`)
-- Both use the unified `ControllerStateSingleVariable` type internally

 **Design Benefits**:
 - Clear separation: Convergence targets define what to converge to, controllers define how to converge
 - Extensibility: New convergence targets and controllers can be added independently
-- Flexibility: Any combination of target and controller can be used
+- Flexibility: Any combination of target and controller can be used, with support for multiple targets per campaign/seller
 - Uniform interface: All campaigns and sellers work with `ControllerState` trait objects
+- Performance: Uses stack-allocated arrays for control variables to avoid heap allocations

 ---